How to Increase Testosterone: A Complete Guide

 We all know hitting the gym regularly has its benefits — from helping you look and feel better to disease prevention.
 But did you know it also overlaps with testosterone production?

-While any type of exercise is better than none, research also suggests that resistance training, or strength training, might be the most effective way to boost testosterone levels with exercise.
+While any type of exercise is better than none, research suggests that resistance training (like weightlifting) might be the most effective way to boost testosterone levels with exercise.

-For example, a study published in 2012 found that physically active men had higher levels of testosterone, follicle-stimulating hormone (FSH) and luteinizing hormone (LH) than sedentary men.
+For example, a 2012 study found that physically active men had higher levels of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) than sedentary men.

-Exercise also offers several other benefits, from assisting with weight loss (an important factor for your hormonal health) to strengthening your bones and muscles, improving your mood and lowering your risk of heart disease, diabetes and countless other chronic diseases.
+Exercise also offers several other benefits, from assisting with weight loss (an important factor for hormonal health) to strengthening bones and muscles.
+It has also been shown to improve mood and lower the risk of heart disease, diabetes, and other chronic diseases.

 Take Steps to Minimize Stress